fchastanet/bash-tools/README.md

 **Help**
 ```
+    Description: easy connection to docker container

-    Command: cli --help prints this help and exits
+    Command: cli [-h|--help] prints this help and exits
     Command: cli <container> [user] [command]

     <container> : container should be one of these values : apache2,mysql8,mailhog,redis,proxysql